Gary woman found dead after fire

 She said her family members had heard Walker's death was more than just a tragic accident, but police would not confirm that detail either.

-Friends and family described Walker as a very religious woman.
+Loved ones described Walker as a very religious woman who lived in the Johnson Street home with her grandson.
 She recently had knee surgery and had trouble getting around.
 They were devastated to learn that she had died.

+"It's just terrible.
+I don't know what happened, how that happened," said Joyce Neighbor, a member of the church that Walker attended.

 "I just can't believe it.
 It's just hard to believe.
 It's just hard to believe," Emory said.
-"I couldn't imagine her - I couldn't imagine her suffering like that"
+"I couldn't imagine her - I couldn't imagine her suffering like that."

 "It's just terrible.
 I don't know what happened, how that happened," said Joyce Dickinson, Walker's friend.

-Relatives said she lived in the home with her grandson.
 Investigators were looking at a dark-colored Buick that was eventually towed from the scene.

-Police said they would not release any information until the Illinois Fire Marshal's office released its findings.
+Police said they would not release any information until the Indiana Fire Marshal's office released its findings.

 The coroner for Lake County, Ind., was called to the scene around 4:30 a.m. and said Walker's cause of death is still pending.